regebro/BigBad3/slides.rst

     but also because less libraries were available, so you needed to port more libraries that you didn't write.

-    But today the situation is very different.
-    Let's look at that.

 ----

 :data-x: r0